zammad/zammad-admin-documentation/manage/users/via-csv-import.rst

-Managing Users via CSV Import
+Managing users via CSV Import
 =============================

 If your organization has information about customers (or personnel)